The McKenzie River Trust purchased the property in fee title with the support of several key partners.

 Restoring the floodplain forest is a key element in enhancing the habitat on the property for native wildlife.
 Since 2006, McKenzie River Trust converted more than 450 acres of Green Island from agriculture fields to floodplain forest or riparian habitat, more than 65 acres to native grassland, and more than 15 acres to upland/oak forest.
 To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
 These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, snakes, salamanders, beavers, otters, coyotes, deer, and all the creatures that visit and live on this land.
-To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
-These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, beavers, and all the creatures that visit and live on this land.

 We are also enhancing natural river flow processes on Green Island, including:

 Our team removed more than 5,600 feet of levees from the Island, permitting high waters to flow through swales and portions of the property.
 This connected the area channels to the river flow for the first time in 35 years.
 We’re planning to remove additional levees so that backwater channels on the property will reconnect.
 Bringing back the river’s flow to these channels will provide critical habitat for juvenile spring Chinook and Oregon Chub.